stefaniuk/link-capture-browser-extension/docs/prd.md

 - retrieval of the active tab title where available
 - retrieval of page HTML for supported pages
 - authenticated POST submission of payload data to a configured REST API endpoint
-- partial payload submission when HTML capture is blocked
+- partial payload submission when HTML capture is blocked and the page URL remains available
 - user authentication and token acquisition for backend API access
 - JSON-safe serialisation of captured page content, including embedded script markup contained within captured HTML
 - local development support using an unpacked extension